qlik-oss/sense-installer/action_config.md

 # qliksense config

-About action will display inside information regarding [qliksense-k8](https://github.com/qlik-oss/qliksense-k8s) release.
+Config action will perform operations on configurations and contexts regarding the [qliksense-k8](https://github.com/qlik-oss/qliksense-k8s) release.

 it will support following commands: